enPlace/react-inline-editable-cv/README.md

-# React Inline-editable CV Generator
+# React Inline-Editable CV Generator
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 I made this CV generator to practice using states, and to practice returning differing components depending on variables that